Tap to display sub-menu choices,

-Locations: Delhi, Udaipur, and Agra, India
+Locations: Delhi, Agra, and Dharamsala region, India

 Topics of Inquiry: Introduction to India; public health systems in India; traditional and alternative healthcare practices; right to health and equity in Indian and global contexts; social determinants of health; women’s and children’s health.

 Location: Amman, Jordan